 Iowa State University Extension and Outreach horticulturists are hosting the Vegetable Transplant Production Workshop on Feb.
 22 at the Scott County Extension Office in Bettendorf from 10 a.m. to 3:30 p.m.

-Iowa State University Extension and Outreach is offering a course, Homegrown Lifestyle, for folks who want to reconnect with the land, grow food for their own use and create a sustainable landscape.
-Homegrown Lifestyle will be offered at 11 Iowa locations beginning March 29.
+Iowa State University Extension and Outreach is offering a course called Homegrown Lifestyle for folks who want to reconnect with the land, grow food for their families and create a sustainable landscape.
+The 12-week course will be offered at several Iowa locations beginning March 14.

-Farm women can learn how to plan a successful farm transition through a four-session course offered by Iowa State University Extension and Outreach and Farm Credit Services of America.
-“Managing for Today and Tomorrow,” will be held on Monday evenings Feb.
-27 through March 19 in Ames and Shenandoah; and Thursday evenings in Carroll beginning March 8.
+Farm women can learn how to plan a successful farm transition through a five-session course offered by Iowa State University Extension and Outreach.
+The “Managing for Today and Tomorrow” program, a new Annie’s Project course, is being offered in Jefferson on Thursday evenings, Feb.
+21 – March 21.